This guide walks you through setting up a local FlowGuard development environment on chipnet — BCH’s public testing network.

 Check that the indexer is running correctly:

-Expected response includes indexer.status: "running" and the latest indexed block height.
+Expected response includes indexer status and block progress metrics.